k0retux/fuddly/docs/source/data_model.rst

   (refer to :ref:`dm:node_prop_keywords`).

 ``defaults`` [optional, default value: **None**]
   List of default value for each sub-field.
-Used only when the related sub-field is not described through ``subfield_values``.
-If ``subfield_values`` describes the related sub-field, then a ``None`` item should be inserted at the corresponding position in the list.

 ``subfield_descs`` [optional, default value: **None**] List of descriptions (character strings) for each sub-field.
 To